ngokeith/mke-demo/README.md

 11. A Jenkins deployment named /dev/jenkins"

+12. Deploy dcos-monitoring and open Grafana

+13. Deploy Kafka, create a topic, and deploy load generator for grafana visualization

 #### PREREQUISITES

 1. The DC/OS CLI and kubectl must already be installed on your local machine